 Frequently Asked questions

-Our watch repair shop is based in London's historic jewellery district, Hatton Garden.
-We're conveniently located near several major tube stations, including Chancery Lane (Central Line) and Farringdon (Elizabeth Line, Circle Line, Hammersmith & City Line, Metropolitan Line, and Thameslink).
+Our workshop is based in London's renowned jewellery quarter, Hatton Garden.
+We're conveniently situated near several major transport links, including Chancery Lane (Central Line) and Farringdon (Elizabeth Line, Circle, Hammersmith & City, Metropolitan, and Thameslink lines).

 • Friday: 9:30 AM – 5:30 PM